What is a MOF (metal organic framework)?

 Consequently, the preparation of hollow structures for technological applications has long been a popular research field for chemists and materials scientists.
 However, the synthesis of porous or hollow-structured materials with controllable – and especially complex – structures and certain composition in a controlled manner has always been a challenge for scientists.

 Enter MOFs – crystalline hybrid materials created from both organic and inorganic molecules via molecular self-assembly.
-Pioneered in the late 1990s ("Design and synthesis of an exceptionally stable and highly porous metal-organic framework") by Prof. Omar Yaghi at UC Berkeley, MOFs have become a rapidly growing research field.
+Pioneered in the late 1990s () by Prof. Omar Yaghi at UC Berkeley, MOFs have become a rapidly growing research field.

 So far, more than 90 000 different MOF structures have been reported and the number grows daily.